-The active ingredient in garcinia cambogia is Hydroxycitric Acid (HCA), an acid found in the peel of this pumpkin-shaped fruit.
-Studies show that in order to see any effects from garcinia cambogia, it’s important that HCA is in the 50-60% range.
-Each supplement will have different HCA values — check the label and see what’s listed.
+The active ingredient in Garcinia Cambogia is Hydroxycitric Acid (HCA), an acid found in the peel of this pumpkin-shaped fruit.
+Studies show that to see any effects from Garcinia Cambogia, it’s important that HCA is in the 50-60% range.
+Therefore, each supplement will have different HCA values — check the label and see what’s listed.

 - Onakpoya I, Hung SK, Perry R, Wider B, Ernst E. The Use of Garcinia Extract (Hydroxycitric Acid) as a Weight loss Supplement: A Systematic Review and Meta-Analysis of Randomised Clinical Trials.
 Journal of obesity.
 2011;2011:509038.

 - Ohia SE, Awe SO, LeDay AM, Opere CA, Bagchi D. Effect of hydroxycitric acid on serotonin release from isolated rat brain cortex.
 Research communications in molecular pathology and pharmacology.
 2001;109(3-4):210-216.